symfony/symfony-docs/forms.rst

 .. note::

-    This example assumes that you submit the form in a "POST" request and to the same URL that it was displayed in.
+    This example assumes that you submit the form in a "POST" request to the same URL that it was displayed in.
 You will learn later how to change the request method and the target URL of the form.